52nd International Film Festival of India: Indian Panorama

-In Indian Panorama feature and non-feature films of cinematic, thematic, and aesthetic excellence are selected for the promotion of film art through the non-profit screening of these films under different categories.
+In Indian Panorama, feature and non-feature films of cinematic, thematic, and aesthetic excellence are selected for the promotion of film art through the non-profit screening of these films under different categories.

 Feature films

-India's entry for the 2022 Academy Awards, Tamil film Koozhangal, will be screened in the Indian Panorama feature film segment.
-24 Feature films reflecting the vibrancy and diversity of the Indian film Industry have been selected out of 221 contemporary films for screening.
+India's entry for the 2022 Academy Awards, Tamil film Koozhangal, was screened in the Indian Panorama feature film segment.
+24 feature films reflecting the vibrancy and diversity of the Indian film industry were selected out of 221 contemporary films for screening.

-Non-feature Films
+Non-feature films

 World Panorama

-55 films are invited for screening under World Panorama section.
+55 films were invited for screening under the World Panorama section.

 Soul of Asia

-6 films are slated for screening under this section.
+Six films were slated for screening under this section.

 Country of focus

-6th edition of BRICS Film Festival is being held alongside main festival, in which films from BRICS nations, namely Brazil, Russia, South Africa, China and India are showcased.
-These five countries are 'country of focus'.
+The 6th edition of BRICS Film Festival was held alongside main festival, in which films from BRICS nations, namely Brazil, Russia, South Africa, China and India, are showcased.
+These five countries are 'countries of focus'.